ubisoft/mixer/README.md

 - Runner commands : https://docs.gitlab.com/runner/commands/

 Installation steps:
-1. Install a gitlab runner on a desktop in `d:\gitlab_runner`
+1. Install a gitlab runner in a folder of your choice.
+For this tutorial we'll use `d:\gitlab_runner`.
+2. Run a terminal as administrator, create folder `d:\gitlab_runner\working_dir` and place yourself into it in your terminal
-1. Register a runner with `gitlab-runner-windows-amd64.exe register`.
-Use `blender` as token and `shell` as executor
+3. Register a runner with `gitlab-runner-windows-amd64.exe register`.
+Use `https://gitlab-ncsa.ubisoft.org/` as URL, `3doSyUPxsy5hL-svi_Qu` as token, `blender` as tags, `shell` as executor.
+The token can be found in Settings -> CI/CD page of this repository.
+This step should create a file `config.toml` in `d:\gitlab_runner\working_dir`.
-1. Install a portable Blender in the folder with a name used as the value of the variable `MIXER_BLENDER_EXE_DIR` in `.gitlab-ci.yml`
+4. Edit `d:\gitlab_runner\working_dir` and add an entry `cache_dir = "D:/gitlab_runner/cache"` in the `[[runners]]` section, after the `shell` entry.

-Then run an interactive executor as administrator : `gitlab-runner-windows-amd64.exe run`.
+Then run an interactive : `gitlab-runner-windows-amd64.exe run`.
 It must run as administrator because the `TSCON` command requires administrator rights to disconnect a session from the remote desktop.

 As the runner executes jobs, it will display the jobs status :
 ```
 D:\gitlab_runner>gitlab-runner-windows-amd64.exe run